-HIST S370 Modern European Intellectual History
+HIST S370 Modern European Intellectual History 3 credits (3+0)

 Explores major intellectual developments from Europe that have been influential in shaping the modern mentality, from liberalism, socialism, feminism, realism, and existentialism, to critical theory, structuralism, poststructuralism, and postmodernism.

 Prerequisite: WRTG S111 and six credits from the humanities or social sciences, or instructor permission.